Updated on March 14th, 2025

 - Molting process: Nymphs shed their exoskeleton five times as they grow.

-Hatching from egg clusters laid on the underside of leaves, nymphs immediately begin feeding on nearby plants.
+Nymphs hatch from egg clusters on the underside of leaves and begin feeding immediately.
 Their coloration and patterns evolve with each molt, making them tricky to identify until they resemble their adult form.

 Fact: It typically takes 4 to 6 weeks for stink bug nymphs to develop into adults.